Katzenwerfer/mpv-config/README.md

 Alternative [MPV build](https://jeremylee.sh/bins/mpv.7z)

-Also a [cool font](https://github.com/Genbuchan/KarasumaGothic) that I use for the whole UI
+I like using [Karasuma Gothic](https://github.com/Genbuchan/KarasumaGothic) or [Monocraft](https://github.com/IdreesInc/Monocraft) for the UI

 Most of the stuff I use require a considerably good hardware.

-### This [config](https://github.com/Tsubajashi/mpv-settings) could be better for general use.
-Mine is more of a personal archive :p